TakLee96/python-olxextract/README.md

 # python-olxextract

-This python program recursively extract components of the exported edX course and then create olx-format course partials.
+This python program selectively and recursively extract components of the exported edX course and then create olx-format course partials.

-Written in python 2.7.6, depends on package "lxml"
+Written in python 2.7.6, depends on package "*lxml*"

-Usage: python olxextract.py [unzipped course folder] [new course partial folder] [chapter/sequential/vertical]
+Usage: `python olxextract.py [unzipped course folder] [new course partial folder] [chapter/sequential/vertical]`